KyleDBoyd/331-assign2/README.md

 On a given turn, the player can:

-    stay in place, increasing the energy level by 10% move to another sector, with a corresponding decrease in the energy level
+Stay in place, increasing the energy level by 10%

+Move to another sector, with a corresponding decrease in the energy level

 K-mines